grammyjs/link-checker/README.md

 # Link Checker

 grammY's documentation contains a lot of links, like any other documentation.
-So, this is a tool for not only checking and reporting broken links, but also for suggesting fixes and fixing some of the broken ones. link-checker is designed specifically for grammY's documentation, taking care of special cases found in the documentation.
+This is a tool for checking and reporting broken links in grammY docs.
+It can also suggest fixes and fix some of the broken ones by itself. link-checker is designed specifically for grammY's documentation, taking care of special cases found in the documentation.
-This tool can also check through JSDocs of other repositories, which contains code.
+This tool can also check through JSDocs of other repositories containing code.

 ### Issues Covered

 Link checker currently covers the following types of issues:

-- Redirections
 - Empty responses
+- Non-OK responses
 - Empty DOM contents
 - Empty anchors
 - Missing anchors
-- Non-OK responses
 - Wrong file extensions on internal links
 - Disallowed extensions
+- Missing files
 - Unknown types of links
-- Missing files
+- Redirections
 - Better alternative available:
   - Inline API reference is available, but deno.land/x documentation is linked.